Now on view

 A changing climate and coastline brought challenges mastodons could not overcome.
 These giants may no long roam the land, but their remains have been found in Nova Scotia and off the coast.
 As we fish the oceans and develop the land, their bones are uncovered.
 Geological formations called sinkholes have protected some skeletons from glaciers that scoured the earth’s surface.
 Unearthing these hidden treasures gives scientists the chance to learn more about these ancient creatures and what led to their extinction.

 As we face climate change today, what lessons can we learn from the age of the mastodons?
-Visit the Age of the Mastodon this February 2022!
+Visit the Age of the Mastodon today!

 Want to learn more about mastodon specimens in our collections in the meantime?